IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 Parameters relevant for the `raw` storage format:
 * `dataAttribute` - Required when input tuple has more than one attribute.
 Specifies the name of the attribute which content is about to be written to the output object.
 The attribute should has `rstring` or `blob` SPL type.
-Required when input tuple has more than one attribute and the storage format is set to `raw`.
+Mandatory parameter for the case when input tuple has more than one attribute and the storage format is set to `raw`.
 * `objectNameAttribute` - If set, it points to the attribute containing an object name.
-The operator will close the object when value of this attribute changes.
+The operator will close the object when value of this attribute changes and will open the new object with an updated name.
 * `encoding` - Specifies the character encoding that is used in the output object.
-* `headerRow` - If specified the header line with the parameter content will be generated in the output object.
+* `headerRow` - If specified the header line with the parameter content will be generated in each output object.

 ### Operator Parameters

 Following are the `ObjectStorageSink` and the `S3ObjectStorageSink` operator parameters grouped by category (authentication, connection, storage format, object rolling policy, etc.).
-Note, that the except of `authentication` and `connection` parameter groups both operators have the same configuration parameters.
+Note, that except of `authentication` and `connection` parameter groups both operators have the same configuration parameters.

 ##### Authentication parameters